 Does a Prequalification Affect Credit?

 A prequalification may or may not affect your credit.
 It all depends on whether a lender checks credit reports during this stage and how often you apply.
 Lenders vary, and some base prequalifications solely on the information provided in the initial application and do not conduct credit checks.
 But if a lender does run your credit, the prequalification will appear as an inquiry on your credit report.
 There is a connection between credit inquiries and risk.
 Borrowers who open several accounts within a short period of time may have difficulty paying their bills.
 Plus, excessive inquiries can indicate financial trouble and a desperate need for credit.
-Because inquiries impact credit scores, prequalifying with several lenders may lower your credit score and affect an approval.
+Because inquiries impact credit scores, prequalifying with several lenders may lower your credit score and ultimately affect an approval.

 How to Avoid Credit Damage